 The Python standard library's bisect module includes binary search functions that are slightly faster than our binary search.
-Function bisect\left returns the index where an item should be inserted in a list to keep it in sorted order, assuming it is sorted to begin with. insort\left actually does the insertion.
+Function bisect_left returns the index where an item should be inserted in a list to keep it in sorted order, assuming it is sorted to begin with. insort_left actually does the insertion.

-The word left in the name signals that these functions find the leftmost (lowest index) position where they can do their jobs; the complementary functions bisect\right and insort\right find the rightmost.
+The word left in the name signals that these functions find the leftmost (lowest index) position where they can do their jobs; the complementary functions bisect_right and insort_right find the rightmost.

-There's a problem, though: binary search assumes that the list is sorted, and sorting is time and memory intensive.
-When does it make sense to sort the list before we search?
+There is one minor drawback to binary search: the algorithm assumes that the list is sorted, and sorting is time and memory intensive.
+We'll look at that next.